Blog Weight Loss 60 Day Weight Loss Challenge For A Dramatic Body Transformation

 60 Day Weight Loss Challenge For A Dramatic Body Transformation

-If you’re struggling to lose weight, the 60 day weight loss challenge might just be the solution you need.
+If you’re struggling to lose weight, the 60-day weight loss challenge may be just the solution you need.

 What makes it so special?

-Well, research shows that the average duration to form a new habit is actually 66 days (although it can be shorter or longer for different people) (10).
-Therefore, sticking to this 60-day weight loss challenge might transform your entire lifestyle.
+Well, some research has suggested that the average duration for a new habit to become automatic is around 66 days (although it can be shorter or longer for different people) (1).
+Therefore, sticking to this 60-day weight loss challenge might transform your entire lifestyle for the long term.

 This guide provides just about everything you need for the challenge, including: